ISI-apex/hpsc-bsp/README.md

 Booting QEMU
 ------------

-After the builds complete, the user can run the `run-qemu.sh` script to launch QEMU.
+After the builds complete, developers can execute the top-level `run-qemu.sh` script to launch QEMU.
+This approach uses the artifacts in the working `deploy` directory, avoiding the need to always create and extract the BSP release tarball during development.

+***WARNING: Do not edit files in the working directory `${WORKING_DIR}` (such as `deploy/qemu-env.sh`)!***
+`${WORKING_DIR}` is managed exclusively by the build scripts.
+To override the default QEMU configuration, create and use a custom environment file outside the working directory.
+For example:

+	./run-qemu.sh -- -e /path/to/qemu-env-override.sh